elastic/ansible-elasticsearch/README.md

 Both ```es_user_id``` and ```es_group_id``` must be set for the user and group ids to be set.

-By default, each node on a host will be installed to use unique pid, plugin, work, data and log directories.
-These directories are created, using the instance and host name, beneath default locations ] controlled by the following parameters:

-* ```es_pid_dir``` - defaults to "/var/run/elasticsearch".
-* ```es_data_dirs``` - defaults to "/var/lib/elasticsearch".
-This can be a list or comma separated string e.g. ["/opt/elasticsearch/data-1","/opt/elasticsearch/data-2"] or "/opt/elasticsearch/data-1,/opt/elasticsearch/data-2"
-* ```es_log_dir``` - defaults to "/var/log/elasticsearch".
 * ```es_restart_on_change``` - defaults to true.
 If false, changes will not result in Elasticsearch being restarted.
 * ```es_plugins_reinstall``` - defaults to false.
 If true, all currently installed plugins will be removed from a node.
 Listed plugins will then be re-installed.